GabeScott/standard-works-vault/General Conference/2004 April - How Great the Wisdom and the Love.md

 # How Great the Wisdom and the Love

-*By David B. Haight - Of the Quorum of the Twelve Apostles*
+By Elder David B. Haight - *Of the Quorum of the Twelve Apostles*

 *Given in the April session of the 2004 General Conference*

+>*The gospel is true.
+I know it; I’m a witness of it.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2004/04/how-great-the-wisdom-and-the-love?lang=eng)